chris-clement/CV/README.md

 #### Chartered Institute of Management Accountants (2016 to 2020)

-- Completed alongside the JP Morgan graduate scheme.
+- Completed alongside the JP Morgan Graduate scheme.

 ## Hobbies